-- Have a good night’s sleep the night before: Some backpackers seem to think partying all night before the ride at Wild Rover (or even Route 36!) is an acceptable idea.
-For obvious reasons, don’t do it.
+- Have a good night’s sleep the night before the ride: Some backpackers seem to think partying all night at Wild Rover (or even Route 36!) is an acceptable idea.
+For obvious reasons, don’t!.

 - Use both your brakes properly: If you want to just bleed off some speed, use the back brake.
 If you need to stop quickly, use both.
 Always apply the back brake before the front brake, otherwise you’ll fly head over handlebars.

-- Beware of oncoming traffic : The road is still open to traffic so the occasional car or minibus will climb up the hill towards you.
+- Beware of oncoming traffic: The road is still open to traffic so expect the occasional car or minibus to climb up the hill towards you.
 They will be travelling on the mountain side of the road (this is the only place in Bolivia where you are required to drive on the left for safety reasons) so you must pass them on the cliff side.
 For obvious reasons, pass them slowly and only when in full control of your bike.
 If it looks too narrow, just dismount and wait for them to pass.

 - Don’t be like this guy : (miraculously he survived).

 To ride the Death Road, travelers must arrange a tour from one of many La Paz travel agencies.
 Given the inherent dangers, it’s a good idea to go with a reputable company such as Gravity Bolivia who were the first to offer the tour and have been running it daily since 1998.
 With a strong focus on safety, they are widely considered to have to best equipment and training for their guides.